indigo-dc/synergy-doc/doc/admin.md

 # The Synergy command line interface
 The Synergy service provides a command-line client, called **synergy**, which allows the Cloud administrator to control and monitor the Synergy service.

-Before running the synergy client command, you must create and source the _admin-openrc.sh_ file to set the relevant environment variables.
+Before running the Synergy client command, you must create and source the _admin-openrc.sh_ file to set the relevant environment variables.
 This is the same script used to run the OpenStack command line tools.

 Note that the OS\_AUTH\_URL variables must refer to the v3 version of the keystone API, e.g.: